Germany in seventh heaven ahead of Euro 2020 | DW | 07.06.2021

 This was not a day for Manuel Neuer, who celebrated becoming the first German goalkeeper to make 100 appearances but was denied a clean sheet by wonder strike.
 This was a day for Germany to show their quality and feel good ahead of the tournament.
 Chance conversion issues were dispelled and the back three, thanks to lots of space and players full of intent, was not a problem.

-Germany face France in Munich in just over a week.
+Germany face France in Munich in just over a week, and Löw has called for more tempo and intensity than was on show in Düsseldorf.
 Up until then most of the talk will be about who will join Müller and Gnabry in attack and whether Kimmich will play in midfield or at right back.
 All the while, Germany quietly keep their momentum building.

 Just last night, Germany's U21s were crowned European champions.
 The man in charge of all of Germany's football teams Joti Chatzialexiou said "no one put a cent on that team winning."
 And yet Stefan Kuntz's side did just that, with a victory of unity rather than because they have the best youngsters in Europe.